Sudipta-Das007/Capstone-2/README.md

 Image Captioning with Docker:
 This project provides a Docker-based solution for image captioning, a task that involves generating descriptive captions for images.
 With Docker, you can easily set up and run the image captioning model, making it a portable and reproducible solution for generating captions for your images.
-This app also include integration with Jenkins.
-Jenkins is a softwar used to automat the process.
+This app also includes integration with Jenkins.
+Jenkins is a software used to automate the process so instead of running commands manually it run them automatically.